 - A $50 donation will go towards funding labor

-- A $100 donation will go towards funding basic supplies to get us started on Casa #1
+- A $100 donation will go towards funding basic supplies

-Edgardo T. Larregui Rodríguezis a painter, photographer, draftsman and urban artist.
+Edgardo T. Larregui Rodríguezis a painter, photographer, craftsman and urban artist.
 Obtained a Bachelor’s Degree in Art from Escuela Artes Plásticas de Puerto Rico in 2003.
 Since 1998 he has developed an art project for the youth community in several disenfranchised neighborhoods throughout Puerto Rico, called Coco de Oro.
 As part of the 1st Biennial of Urban Art "GRAPOPHOLI 2008", he created the 240 feet in longitude mural “Expropiados” (Dispossessed), which runs along the Baldorioty de Castro Avenue outside the Puerto Rico Museum of Art.
 He was winner of the Third Prize from Certamen de Arte Joven de Oriental Bank dePuerto Rico in 2009.
 He has exhibited individually in Puerto Rican galleries and has participated in several group exhibits in the United States, Puerto Rico, Spain and England.
 Larregui works with various mediums like graffiti, painting, drawing and photography to communicate his concerns about the problems of Puerto Rican society.

-Capturing stories for non-profits, Eli has also carved a niche working to further the missions of organizations like Ford Foundation, Leveraging Investments in Creativity Inc., Microsoft Research India, Youth Speaks, La Pena, Sol Collective Arts and Cultural Center, National Black Filmmaker Foundation and the National Institute of Culture & History in Belize.
-Other clients include the Sundance Channel, Luna Productions and Ted X. His work has circulated through the National Broadcast: Free Speech TV, Teaching Channel and PBS.
-He was honored in 2005 with a Webby Award for Best Political Website.
-His dedication to his craft is deeply connected to his commitment to social justice and the belief in the transformative power of film.
+Eli Jacobs-Fantauzzi is a filmmaker and director that blends modern visual aesthetics with music, drone footage and interpersonal storytelling to use film work as a tool to provide insight into culture and socio/political struggles in disenfranchised communities.
+From documenting youth movement in Comuna 13 in Medellin, Colombia, where Hip Hop is utilized to empower a Peace Movement, to capturing the essence of community resilience for non-profits, Eli has carved a niche working to further the missions of organizations that include Ford Foundation, Leveraging Investments in Creativity Inc., Microsoft Research India, Youth Speaks, La Pena, Sol Collective Arts and Cultural Center, National Black Filmmaker Foundation and the National Institute of Culture & History in Belize.
+His dedication to centering the voice of the people is deeply connected to his commitment to social justice and the belief in the transformative power of film and art.